ankitects/addon-docs/src/addon-config.md

 ## Config JSON

-If you include a config.json file with a JSON dictionary in it, Anki will allow users to edit it from the add-on manager.

-A simple example: in config.json:
+Add-ons can store config data in a JSON dictionary.
+You provide the default values by shipping a file called `config.json`.
+A simple example:

     {"myvar": 5}